 Dr. Tom Leonard

-His doctorate is in curriculum and instruction from Loyola University of Chicago.
-He holds a master’s degree in secondary education and a bachelor’s degree in mathematics from Northern Illinois University of DeKalb, Ill.
-Dr. Leonard is often a featured speaker and guest columnist for various conferences and publications.
+He holds a doctorate in curriculum and instruction from Loyola University of Chicago, a master’s degree in secondary education and a bachelor’s degree in mathematics from Northern Illinois University of DeKalb, Ill.